 These Ginger Snap Cookies are soft and chewy with a crisp edge.
-An easy Christmas cookie recipe that are perfect for any holiday cookie spread!
+An easy Christmas cookie recipe that are perfect for any holiday cookie spread, but great any time of year!

 Click HERE to save recipe to Pinterest